openfheorg/openfhe-development/README.md

   * Brakerski/Fan-Vercauteren (BFV) scheme for integer arithmetic
   * Brakerski-Gentry-Vaikuntanathan (BGV) scheme for integer arithmetic
   * Cheon-Kim-Kim-Song (CKKS) scheme for real-number arithmetic (includes approximate bootstrapping)
-  * Ducas-Micciancio (DM) and Chillotti-Gama-Georgieva-Izabachene (CGGI) schemes for evaluating Boolean circuits and arbitrary functions over larger plaintext spaces using lookup tables
+  * Ducas-Micciancio (DM/FHEW), Chillotti-Gama-Georgieva-Izabachene (CGGI/TFHE), and Lee-Micciancio-Kim-Choi-Deryabin-Eom-Yoo (LMKCDEY) schemes for evaluating Boolean circuits and arbitrary functions over larger plaintext spaces using lookup tables

 OpenFHE also includes the following multiparty extensions of FHE:
   * Threshold FHE for BGV, BFV, and CKKS schemes
+  * Interactive Bootstrapping for Threshold CKKS
   * Proxy Re-Encryption for BGV, BFV, and CKKS schemes

+OpenFHE also supports switching between CKKS and FHEW/TFHE to evaluate non-smooth functions, e.g., comparison, using FHEW/TFHE functional bootstrapping.

 OpenFHE supports any GNU C++ compiler version 9 or above and clang C++ compiler version 10 or above.